mcmah309/eros/rs/eros/README.md

     }
 }
 ```
 Additionally, the complexity of the second option grow exponentially the more error enums have to be combined from different functions.
 That is why a lot of crates opt for not precisely defining errors for apis and instead choose a single error enum or struct for the entire crate.
+See the [Why Traditional Enum Errors Scale Poorly](#why-traditional-enum-errors-scale-poorly] section for a deeper dive into this.

-When one wants the error union to encompass the set off all possible error's use `AnyError` -- `eros::Result<()> == eros::Result<(), AnyError> == Result<(), ErrorUnion<AnyError>>`
+When the error union should encompass the full set of possible errors, use `AnyError`:

+`eros::Result<()>` is shorthand for `eros::Result<(), AnyError>`, which is itself shorthand for `Result<(), ErrorUnion<AnyError>>`.

 ### Tracing